Frequently asked Questions

 What should I do?

 Well, the answer is simple: Choose another university.
 Although the average quality of international programs developed well in recent years, there are still some programs that are not eager to take foreign students in.
 There are many reasons for that.
 The important message to you is: This is not the right university for you.
-If you insist and end up at a university that actually does not want you, your Culture Shock may spoil a lot of the positive experiences that come along with a time abroad.
+If you insist and end up at a university that actually does not want you, your Culture Shock may spoil for a while a lot of the positive experiences that come along with a time abroad.
 Don't be stubborn.

 What means 'international' to a Thai university?